shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Enchanting Enhancement

 Starting at 3rd level, you learn to imbue your forged creations with elemental powers.
-When you are forge a weapon, you may spend an extra 10 minutes at the forge to add damage equal to your proficiency bonus from your choice of acid, cold, fire, lightning, or poison.
-Additionally, when forging armor, you may add +2 resistance to any one of the previously listed damage types to your current AC.
+When you perform Regular Maintenance on a weapon or armor, you may spend an extra 10 minutes to add damage equal to your proficiency bonus from your choice of acid, cold, fire, lightning, or poison.
+Additionally, when forging armor, you may give it +2 AC against any one of the previously listed damage types.
 The effects of this feature last for 1 day.
-The options to choose from increase at 11th level, and the armor AC bonus and imbue duration increase as you level up as shown in the Arcane Forge Blacksmith Table.
+As you level up, the number of imbue element options, the armor AC bonus, and imbue duration increase as shown in the Arcane Forge Blacksmith Table.

-The effects of this feature do not stack when used on the same equipment twice, before the effect wears off.
+The effects of this feature do not stack.
+When you use this feature on a weapon or armor currently effect by this feature, the previous effect ends.

 ## Metal Master